Malcolm Butler Will Conquer Again

 "They've heard Dr. Martin Luther King talk about it," Flaggs says, "But they actually got to see Malcolm Butler be about it."

 Then, he cranks it up a notch.
-The Civil War effectively ended here.
-A few miles away is where the Siege of Vicksburg took place, the war's final major military action.
+A few miles away is where the Siege of Vicksburg took place, a critical blow to the Confederacy during the Civil War.
 To Flaggs, that context is crucial to understanding what Butler represents in Vicksburg.

 "We've been able to rise above what was fought against in this city," he says.